Fayetteville, Arkansas: University of Arkansas

-Old Main is the most recognizable image of the University of Arkansas and focal point of the University of Arkansas Campus Historic District.
+Old Main is the most recognizable image of the University of Arkansas and the focal point of the University of Arkansas Campus Historic District.

 The University of Arkansas is Fayetteville's biggest attraction, with influence in the social, economic and educational aspects of Fayetteville.
 As the state's flagship university, U of A has become integrated with Fayetteville and vice versa.
 Currently ranked the #165th best university in the country, the University of Arkansas Campus Historic District listed on the National Register of Historic Places contains 71 acre and 25 buildings within a park-like arboretum.
 In autumn, hundreds of parents travel to Fayetteville to help their children move into the various residence halls and apartments in the area, with thousands more attending Razorback football home games.
 Fans return for basketball games to pack Bud Walton Arena, which was the fifth-largest on-campus arena upon completion.
-In spring the Hogs baseball team can be seen in Baum Stadium, named one of the top college baseball facilities in the South by Rivals.com in 2010 due to the use of a large donation by the Walton family.Senior Walk is a 5 mi sidewalk record of every graduate from the University of Arkansas.
+In spring the Hogs baseball team can be seen in Baum Stadium, named one of the top college baseball facilities in the South by Rivals.com in 2010 due to the use of a large donation by the Walton family.
+Senior Walk is a 5 mi sidewalk record of every graduate from the University of Arkansas.
 It spans nearly the entire sidewalk network in the core of the campus.

 During the last decade, the university has drawn a large influx of students from bordering states, largely due to the New Arkansan Non-Resident Tuition Award scholarship program.
 As of Spring 2018, nearly 40% of the student population is made up of students hailing from outside of Arkansas.
 As a result, student-centered off-campus apartments communities are being rapidly built to accommodate the growing student population.